an0rak-dev/init-to-3d/resources/slides/outro.md

 ===

-# If you have any questions ?
+# Do you have any questions ?

 ===